awslabs/amazon-kinesis-scaling-utils/README.md

  "scaleOnOperation":"String - the type of metric to be monitored, including PUT or GET.
-Both PutRecord and PutRecords are monitored with PUT", "minShards":"Integer - the minimum number of Shards to maintain in the Stream at all times", "maxShards":"Integer - the maximum number of Shards to have in the Stream regardless of capacity used", "scaleUp": {
+Both PutRecord and PutRecords are monitored with PUT", "minShards":"Integer - the minimum number of Shards to maintain in the Stream at all times", "maxShards":"Integer - the maximum number of Shards to have in the Stream regardless of capacity used", "refreshShardsNumberAfterMin":"Integer - minutes interval after which the Stream Monitor should refresh the Shard count on the stream, to accomodate manual scaling activities.
+If unset, defaults to 10 minutes"
+ "scaleUp": {
      "scaleThresholdPct":Integer - at what threshold we should scale up, "scaleAfterMins":Integer - how many minutes above the scaleThresholdPct we should wait before scaling up,